Miss Earth 2003

-Winning answer
+Final question and winning answer

-Final Question in Miss Earth 2003: "At the end of each rainbow, so the saying goes, is a pot of gold.
+Final question in Miss Earth 2003: "At the end of each rainbow, so the saying goes, is a pot of gold.
 As a woman of the earth, instead of a pot of gold, what else would you rather find at the end of the rainbow?"

-Winning Answer of Miss Earth 2003: "Honestly, there are things that are much more important than gold.
+Winning answer of Miss Earth 2003: "Honestly, there are things that are much more important than gold.
 For me personally, the most important is the sentiments of the people.
 To give love and smile to a human being, to be able to give them a hand when needed, to give help to someone who needs your presence, and also God is always with us which is very important.
 The first thing I think when I open my eyes is heaven.
 When we have Him in our hearts and mind, everything is better.
 And I can see people how they really are inside, not if they have gold or not.
 For me the rainbow means life, God and happiness." - Dania Prince, represented Honduras.